 Honestly, in 2025–2026 the gap between “having a website” and “having a working business tool” is exactly the gap between templates and code-first development.

-Yes, we develop websites in Ukrainian, Russian and English, with SEO optimization for each language.
+Yes.
+Systems ship in Ukrainian, Russian and English, with full search architecture configured for each language.

 Building sites in code without template CMS or page builders: control, speed, SEO and integrations.
 How it differs from WordPress, typical budgets, and when custom work pays off.